IrenFuji/portfolio-v2-dev/README.md

-# Iren Pavlenko | Dev Portfolio
+# Full-Stack Dev Portfolio

-Welcome to the repository for Iren Pavlenko's Full-Stack Developer Portfolio.
+Welcome to the repository for Iren's Full-Stack Developer Portfolio.
 This project showcases my skills and projects as a developer, featuring a responsive and modern web design.

 ## Table of Contents